10 Homemade Laundry Soap Detergent Recipes

 1 Soap bar

-- Grate the bar soap and add to a large saucepan with hot water.
-Stir over medium-low heat until soap dissolves and is melted.
+- Grate the bar and add to a large saucepan with hot water to cover.
+Whisk over medium-low heat until it dissolves and is melted.

 - Fill a 10 gallon pail half full of hot water.
-Add the melted soap, Borax and Washing soda, stir well until all powder is dissolved.
+Add the mixture, Borax and W.S., stir well until all powder is dissolved.
 Top the pail up with more hot water.

-- Use 1 cup per load, stirring soap before each use (will gel).
+- Use 1 cup per load, stirring first (will gel).

 Recipe #3